adafruit/Bluefruit_LE_Connect_v2/README.md

 # Bluefruit LE Connect v2

-iOS and OS X app for use with Bluefruit Bluetooth LE modules and dev boards from Adafruit.
+iOS app for use with Bluefruit Bluetooth LE modules and dev boards from Adafruit.

-This is version 2.0 of the app.
-The source code for version 1.0 (iOS only) is available at [Bluefruit_LE_Connect](https://github.com/adafruit/Bluefruit_LE_Connect).

 **Important:** Open this project in Xcode by using the .xcworkspace file and not the .xcodeproj file

 Work in progress!

+## App Versions

+- Master branch is for version 3.x of the app (iOS)

+- Swift2 branch is for version 2.0.
+Includes iOS and macOS apps.
+Note: Xcode 8.2.1 is the last version that builds Swift2 code

+- The source code for version 1.0 (iOS only) is available at [Bluefruit_LE_Connect](https://github.com/adafruit/Bluefruit_LE_Connect).

 ## Supported Hardware